iontodirel/find_devices/README.md

 - Only Linux is currently supported.
 - Only USB serial ports are currently supported.
-- Limited support for built in sound cards, like PCI based sound cards.
+- Limited support for built in sound cards, like PCI or PCH based sound cards.
+- Volume control is limited to soundcards with mono or stereo channels.
 - Requires a Linux kernel with udev support.

 ## Basic example usage